LeanEmanuel/LeanEmanuel/README.md

 <p align="center">
-I'm a programming student passionate about software development and technology.<br>
+Multiplatform App Developer with a background in aeronautics.
-I'm learning new skills and experimenting with various languages and frameworks.
+Passionate about software, aviation, and AI.<br><br/>
 </p>